unoplatform/uno.extensions/doc/Overview/Maui/ThirdParty-GrialKit.md

 In order to use the Grial UI Kit controls, you first need to [sign up](https://admin.grialkit.com/secure/grial/front/signup).

-After signing up, when you login to the [admin portal](https://admin.grialkit.com), you'll be prompted to create a Grial app by entering the name of the application.
-Once you've created the Grial app, go to the Download tab and select `Download Kickoff Solution` - at this point you'll be prompted to purchase a license, which you'll need in order to proceed with using Grial.
+After signing up, when you log in to the [admin portal](https://admin.grialkit.com), you'll be prompted to create a Grial app by entering the name of the application.
+Once you've created the Grial app, go to the Download tab and select `Download Kickoff Solution` - at this point, you'll be prompted to purchase a license, which you'll need in order to proceed with using Grial.

 Extract the downloaded zip file and locate the GrialLicense file.
-We'll add this file into the Uno application.
+We'll add this file to the Uno application.
 Also in the zip file, open the csproj file and retrieve the ApplicationTitle and ApplicationId property values.

 ```xml
 <!-- Display name -->